sikopet/blog/posts/splunk.md

 cold, frozen, thawed (hot bucket is being written to, and has not necessarily been optimized).
 * event data - all IT data that has been added to software indexes.
-The individual pieces of data are called envents.
+The individual pieces of data are called events.
 * rawdata file - compressed file in an index bucket that contains event data plus journal information that the indexer can use to reconstitute the index's index files.